Is it OK for first-year doctors to work 28 hours? New rule says it's fine

 “Let’s say your copilot kept coming and going throughout the flight and, then was gone.
 Didn’t come back for the remainder that flight,” Zetterman said.
 “It seems to me that would be disruptive.”

-It’s unclear what’s riskier for patients: more frequent hand-offs between doctors, or doctors that are just exhausted.
+It’s unclear what’s riskier for patients: more frequent hand-offs between doctors, or doctors who are just exhausted.
 Most studies show little or no change in patient outcomes after shift limits were put in place, suggesting mistakes and miscommunications that resulted from transitions in care offset any gains made from reducing doctor fatigue.

 If that’s the case, Valenzuela said there should be more focus on residents’ well-being, in addition to the well-being of patients.
 And while the shift limit was extended to 28 hours, other rules require residency programs to provide more support for residents who feel burned out, stressed, or depressed, including 24/7 access to a mental health professional.